2020PB/police-brutality/reports/Ohio.md

 ## Toledo

-### Police use tear gas on protestors | May 30th
+### Police use tear gas on protesters | May 30th

-Around 7:30pm, the police used tear gas on protestors after a couple water bottles had been thrown at them.
-In the video, one officer is seen firing something from a gun, possibly rubber bullets, at protestors.
-Later, in the second video, the police use tear gas on the protestors shortly before 9pm.
+Around 7:30pm, the police used tear gas on protesters after a couple water bottles had been thrown at them.
+In the video, one officer is seen firing something from a gun, possibly rubber bullets, at protesters.
+Later, in the second video, the police use tear gas on the protesters shortly before 9pm.
 According to the news article, this was because of the 9pm curfew in place.

 tags: tear-gas, rubber-bullet, protester